 - Insulate extra spaces – Houses sometimes have crawl-spaces underneath or over the garage bonus rooms.
 The spaces underneath often keep damp cold air.
 These areas need to be well insulated, by using something like spray-foam insulation.
 Over the garage bonus rooms can get windy and cold.
 These need to be well insulated too.

-- Insulating a slab – For houses that are set atop a cement slab, it is wiser to insulate the top of the concrete with a rigid insulation to prevent cold and dampness from reaching the flooring.
+- Insulating a slab – For houses that are set atop a cement slab, it is wiser to insulate the top of the concrete with rigid insulation to prevent cold and dampness from reaching the flooring.
 However, replacing entire floorings are not always possible due to the expense.
 In such cases, using wall to wall carpeting can be a temporary solution.
-However, using wall to wall carpeting can sometimes pose a mildew problem.
+However, using the wall to wall carpeting can sometimes pose a mildew problem.

 Contact a St. Louis HVAC Specialist